Credit Card Calculator

 Most people have debit cards and are familiar with how to use them.
 Banks provide debit cards with checking accounts, which allow payments to be made that are deducted directly from the account.
 Money is withdrawn instantaneously for transactions.
 Usually, there is no fee associated with debit card payments except for things like transactions in a foreign country or withdrawing from third-party ATMs, two things that are easily avoidable.

-On the other hand, a credit card is a form of unsecured loan and must be applied for and approved through an issuer such as American Express.
+On the other hand, a credit card is a form of unsecured loan, usually obtained and approved through an issuer.
 They are a type of revolving credit, one that does not require a fixed amount of payments.
 The opposite is installment credit such as home or auto loan, which contains fixed payments amortized.
 There is a ceiling amount called a credit limit that cannot be surpassed.
 If so, the credit card (CC) holder may have to pay a credit limit fee for overreaching their limit.

 At the end of the month, the CC holder can choose to pay the entire amount back or leave an unpaid balance that will continue to accrue high interest until paid off unless it has a zero introductory APR.
 This is largely how credit cards make money for their issuers and networks.
 Examples of issuers would be Chase, Citibank, or Deutsche Bank, and examples of CC networks include Visa or MasterCard.
 American Express and Discover are both issuers and networks.
 Networks charge a small fee (between 2-3%) for handling the processing of the transactions for the issuers.
 Issuers profit from interest payments on revolving balances, late fees, annual membership fees, fees for cash withdrawals, and interchange fees.